 Our Board of Directors does not have a separate nominating committee or committee performing similar functions and does not have a nominating committee charter.
 As a result, all directors participate in the consideration of director nominees that are recommended for selection by a majority of the independent directors as defined by the published listing requirements of NASDAQ.
 The Board believes that such participation of all directors is appropriate given the size of the Board and the level of participation of our independent directors in the nomination process.
 The Board will also consider qualified director candidates identified by a member of senior management or by a stockholder.
 However, it is our general policy to re-nominate qualified incumbent directors and, absent special circumstances, the Board will not consider other candidates when a qualified incumbent consents to stand for re-election.
-A stockholder wishing to submit a recommendation for a director candidate should follow the instructions set forth in this Annual Report on Form 10-K under the section below entitled "Communications with our Board of Directors."
+A stockholder wishing to submit a recommendation for a director candidate should follow the instructions set forth under the section below entitled "Communications with Our Board of Directors."

 The Board of Directors considers the following minimum criteria when reviewing a director nominee: (1) director candidates must have the highest character and integrity, (2) director candidates must be free of any conflict of interest which would violate applicable laws or regulations or interfere with the proper performance of the responsibilities of a director, (3) director candidates must possess substantial and significant experience which would be of particular importance in the performance of the duties of a director, (4) director candidates must have sufficient time available to devote to our affairs in order to carry out the responsibilities of a director, and (5) director candidates must have the capacity and desire to represent the best interests of our stockholders.
+In addition, the Board considers as one factor among many the diversity of Board candidates, which may include diversity of skills and experience as well as geographic, gender, age, and ethnic diversity.
+The Board does not, however, have a formal policy with regard to the consideration of diversity in identifying Board candidates.
 The Board screens candidates, does reference checks and conducts interviews, as appropriate.
 The Board does not evaluate nominees for director any differently because the nominee is or is not recommended by a stockholder.